-Orchestra # 0861
+Orchestra

 Eighth Grade Orchestra is a musical ensemble with public performance as the primary goal.
 Students will work on individual instrumental technique, as well as ensemble technique.
-Students will also learn about music composition, theory and history through study of the concert music selections.
+Students will also learn about music composition, theory, and history through study of the concert music selections.
 Opportunities exist to participate in various honors ensembles and groups throughout the year.

-Students must currently participate in the seventh grade orchestra or pass an audition with the orchestra director to participate.
+Students must currently participate in the seventh-grade orchestra or pass an audition with the orchestra director to participate.
 The orchestra performs three concerts every school year.
-Attendance and participation at these concerts is mandatory.
-This ensemble rehearses five (5) days per week.
+Attendance and participation at these concerts are mandatory.

-Chorus # 0863
+Chorus

 Eighth grade students may elect to take part in the chorus.
-Vocalists will perform music of various cultures throughout history, often singing in languages other than English, while learning about vocal production, singing in 3-part and 4-part harmony and communicating as part of a vocal ensemble.
+Vocalists will perform music of various cultures throughout history, often singing in languages other than English, while learning about vocal production, singing in 3-part and 4-part harmony, and communicating as part of a vocal ensemble.
 Chorus students will have written and singing assessments throughout the course.
 These assessments will be used to help the students improve note reading, singing, and general musicality.
-Chorus students will meet five (5) days a week.
 Chorus members' participation is mandatory in three (3) concerts during the school year.
 Opportunities for participation in additional vocal ensembles will be made available to qualifying students.

-The Show Choir is continued in eighth grade.
-Show Choir will meet one morning a week from 7:00-7:45 a.m.
-Participation is by audition only.
 Members must be participating in a school chorus class to be able to participate in Show Choir.

-Band # 0867
+Band